Semantic dementia: Memory in dementia: musical objects, musical concepts, and semantic memory

 Melodies are a key aspect of musical objects that are thought to form the contents of semantic memory for music.
 Melodies are defined as familiar tunes that become associated with musical or extra musical meaning.
 Using familiar songs, such as Christmas carols, were used to test whether SD patients were able to recognize the tones and melodies of the songs if the patients were just given the words of the song.
 In the analysis of semantic memory using melodies as stimuli, the contents of semantic memory can include many other aspects aside from recognition of the melody, such as the general information about the music (composer, genre, year of release).
 Results have shown that musicians who have semantic dementia are able to identify and recognize certain melodic tones.

 Further exploring the tests of music and semantic memory, results of a study that centered on the comprehension of emotion in music indicated that Alzheimer's Disease (AD) patients retained the ability to discern emotions from a song while non-AD degenerative disease patients, such as those with semantic dementia (SD), show impaired comprehension of these emotions.
 Moreover, several dementia patients, all with varied musical experience and knowledge, all demonstrated an understanding of the fundamental governing rules of western music.
 Essentially, it was found that superordinate knowledge of music, such as the rules of composition, may be more robust than knowledge of specific music.

 Regarding the neurobiological correlates for this study, it was determined, via lesion studies, that bilateral (but especially the left-side of the brain) fronto-temporoparietal areas are significant in the associative processing of melodies.
 Based on the data of imaging studies that looked at the localization of processing melodies, it can be inferred that the anatomical location of the processes in consistent with the findings that some SD patients have intact melody recognition.
 Additionally, the neurobiological basis for musical emotion identification implicated the limbic and paralimbic structures in this process.
 Overall, the results of these studies suggest that the neurobiological basis of musical semantic memory is bilaterally located in the cerebral hemispheres, likely around the fronto-temporal areas of the brain.
-Unfortunately, due to the lack of studies studying musical semantic memory, conclusions cannot be more specific.